-Now, reply that email by mentioning that you hired security professionals, they have cleaned and secured your website already.
-But unfortunately, Google Ads still getting those links in your website.
+Please reply to that email by mentioning that you hired security professionals; they have already cleaned and secured your website.
+But unfortunately, Google Ads is still getting those links on your website.
 You believe that Google Ads automated scanner getting cache results.
-You need a manual review.
+It would be best if you had a manual review.

 Google ads support will raise a ticket for you and will arrange for manual review.

 After a few days, usually within 2-3 business days, you will get an update from Ads support.
-You may get your ads approved in this stage.
+You may get your ads approved at this stage.

 But from our experience, there is a high chance that Ads support will claim again that they still getting malicious links, just like this image below: